grjsmith/practical_strategy_for_technologists/Chapter1.md

 The pincer movement and the Trojan horse are both easily recognised patterns of behaviour.
 They can also be reused in similar situations to achieve the same results.

-A mosre useful definition of a strategy might be:
+A more useful definition of a strategy might be:

 An identifiable pattern of actions that when performed in similar conditions will achieve predictable results.